jashmehta20/Voxel-RCNN-OpenPCDet/README.md

 ```

 ### Key Takeaways From The Project
 In this project we learnt how powerful deep learning architectures are compared to ML model for 3D obstacle detection.
-Our developed architecture performed at par with the original model but could detect even more classes accuratetly.
+Our developed architecture performed in par with the original model but could detect even more classes accuratetly.
 We successfully learnt the differences in two main models (Voxel-RCNN and SECOND) to create a new model which allows us for robust detection of pedestrians and cyclists.
 Thank you so much for taking the time to read about our project!